ashleyblackmore/ycsb-log-parser/README.md

 It is designed to automate result capture and plotting for my honours thesis ( News for which is located at http://cloudproject.tumblr.com/ )

+This was made under crazy time pressure and is due for some heavy-duty refactoring.

-Instructions and CLI interface forthcoming (once thesis is complete).
+Instructions and CLI interface forthcoming.

-Requires matplotlib, scipy, and numpy
+Requires matplotlib, scipy, and numpy.